 In the late 90s, due to abuse of the process, a need for further clarification of the law, and pending litigation, the program was essentially placed on hold until 2003 when Congress passed subsequent legislation and further regulations were put in place at what was then INS (Immigration and Naturalization Services).

-To help oversee the program, the Investor and Regional Center Unit (IRCU) was created in 2005.
-Interest for the program began to grow again in the late 2000s, and since then, it has been reauthorized several times.
+To help oversee the program, the Investor and Regional Center Unit (IRUC) was created in 2005.
+Interest for the program began to grown again in the late 2000s, and since then, it has been reauthorized several times.

 General Requirements to Participate in the EB-5 Program